micoloretan/selnolig/README.md

 For English language documents, the package further provides ligature suppression macros for a number of so-called "discretionary" or "rare" ligatures such as ct, st, and sp.

-The selnolig package requires use of the LuaLaTeX format provided by a recent TeX distribution such as TeXLive2012 or~2013 and MiK2.9.
+The selnolig package requires use of the LuaLaTeX format provided by a recent TeX distribution such as TeXLive2012 or~2013 and MiKTeX2.9.

 To get started, you should (i) download the package's .sty (style) files and the file selnolig.lua and (ii) install these files in a directory in a way that's appropriate for your TeX distribution.
 The user guide is in the file selnolig.pdf.

-The files README.md (the file you're currently reading), .gitignore, and .DS_Store are *not* part of the package and need not be downloaded.
+The files README.md (the file you're currently reading) and .gitignore are *not* part of the package and need not be downloaded.
 The files with extension .tex and .fea need only be downloaded if you're interested in compiling the source code yourself.